gracehe04/gracehe04/README.md

 - Implementing responsive product features as an intern @ Eulerity
 - Restructuring Popchew's E-Commerce website

 ### 📫 Would love to connect!
-Here's how to reach me: ...
+Here's how to reach me...
 LinkedIn: https://www.linkedin.com/in/gracehe04/
 <br />Email: gh2313@nyu.edu